 Day 23 - South Luangwa National Park

-With two days of travel behind you will look forward to the tranquillity of South Luangwa and this morning you will make your way to the banks of the Luangwa River.
+With two days of travel behind, you will look forward to the tranquillity of South Luangwa and this morning you will make your way to the banks of the Luangwa River.
 Your first stop though is the town of Chipata, home of Chipata Cotton and an important centre for the cotton famers of the region.
 Tribal Textiles represents the creativity of the African culture and those interested can enjoy a tour of their workshops (March to December).
 One of the finest sunsets is surely that enjoyed on the banks of the Luangwa River, so grab a cold drink and watch the day fade away.
 (BLD)

 Day 24 - South Luangwa National Park

 South Luangwa National Park is a world-class safari destination and you have a full day to explore the park in search of the variety of wildlife found in the park.
 This morning you can partake in an optional morning safari (at own expense) or during the dry season (April to December) you can join one of the iconic walking safaris (at own expense) on offer in the park.
-This afternoon you will enjoy a Sunset Drive in the park, split your time between day and night with a sundowner stop in between.
+This afternoon you will enjoy a Sunset Drive (included in activity package) in the park, split your time between day and night with a sundowner stop in between.
 The unique opportunity to explore the park at night gives you a chance to spot the elusive nocturnal species that are rarely seen in the day.
 (BLD)

-Activity Package: Sunset Game Drive in South Luangwa National Park.
+Included Highlight: Sunset Game Drive in South Luangwa National Park.

 Optional Activity: Safari Walk (seasonal) or Morning Game Drive in South Luangwa.